NCAS-CMS/cfdm/docs/source/installation.rst

 **Code repository**
 -------------------

-The complete source code is available at https://github.com/NCAS-CMS/cfdm
+The source code is available at https://github.com/NCAS-CMS/cfdm

 .. .. rubric:: Footnotes